-Figure 6 and Figure 7 plot these values, illustrating the average probability of fast-track promotions for juniors with above and below median tax-based ability and social ties, respectively.
+Figure 7 plots these values, illustrating the average probability of fast-track promotions for juniors with above and below median tax-based ability (top panel) and social ties (bottom panel).
 The vertical dashed line indicates the median power of potential seniors (2).
-The figures demonstrate that at lower power levels, the probability of fast-track promotions for various types of juniors follows a similar path.
+The figure demonstrates that at lower power levels, the probability of fast-track promotions for various types of juniors follows a similar path.
 However, this dynamic changes notably once power exceeds the median.
-Figure 6 and Figure 7 provide strong support for the parallel trends assumption, indicating that the career trajectories of high and low ability (social ties) juniors in cohorts would have evolved similarly if not for the influence of powerful potential seniors.
+Figure 7 provides strong support for the parallel trends assumption, indicating that the career trajectories of high and low ability (social ties) juniors in cohorts would have evolved similarly if not for the influence of powerful potential seniors.